 I often get asked to teach how to create online programs.
 However, according to popular marketing principles, my approach to course creation and marketing is considered completely backwards!
 My slow-building, intuitive method of course creation and marketing have never been met with an enthusiastic response from people who want to start up an e-course business quickly.

 Popular marketing wisdom tells us to build a big audience first, then survey the audience to see what they want to learn.
 Later, you create course content once you learn what the market wants and needs.
 This is what I would call the extroverted approach to creating and marketing courses.

 Today, some people go into e-course creating expecting to make six-figures in the first few years through building large email lists, and I often wonder, is this fast track realistic for introverts?
 As an introvert myself, it has taken me ten years of weekly sharing and growing right along with my email list.

 I must say, I am in awe of the rapid speed of current marketing approaches.
-Today's course program marketers now build the same size email list that I have built up over a period of ten years in as little as a year - usually through group teaching programs and online interview series.
+Today's course program marketers now build the same size email list that I have built up over a period of ten years in as little as a year - usually through online interview series.

 Even so, I do feel gratitude for the online interview series and group teaching events I am asked to partake in because they invite my introverted self out to speak out loud!